BibliothekTHWildau/node-rfid-server/README.md

 A small nodejs/express implementation to interact with RFID readers from Feig such as MR102 POE via a RESTlike http connection or Websocket.

-This work is based on https://github.com/joostkamphuisnl/feig-driver/blob/main/lib/reader.js but USB related code was removed to enact with IP readers only.
+This work is based on https://github.com/joostkamphuisnl/feig-driver/blob/main/lib/reader.js but extended to use either USB or IP readers.

+A frontend application suited to this project can be found here: https://github.com/BibliothekTHWildau/rfid-playground

 # Installation